rzonedevops/ad-res-j7/UPDATED_DRAFTS/EXECUTIVE_SUMMARY_QUICK_REFERENCE.md

 **Level 3: PETER FAUCITT (Figurehead)**
 - NO ACCESS to accounts, banks, or email
-- R18.685M debt to Bantjies (leverage)
+- R18.685M debt FROM Bantjies (leverage)
 - Puppet with no independent control

 ---